 - How can I defend myself against a federal criminal charge?

-- What is the difference between federal crimes and Texas state crimes?
+- What are the differences between federal crimes and state crimes?

 - Who investigates Federal Crimes?